Monrocq/poken_test/back/README.md

 ### Stack used

-For the frontend, I used Next.js for the SSR
+For the backend, I used Typescript and Express.JS

-For the hosting, I used Vercel and voilà the link : [https://poken-tube.vercel.app]()/
+For the hosting, I used Heroku and voilà the link : [https://poken-tube.herokuapp.com/]()

 ### Install pipeline

 You can install this repo like other lambda repos with `npm i` or `yarn install`

-You have to configure the env file with this variable :
+You have to configure the env file with those two variables :

-- NEXTAUTH_SECRET --> Your Auth secret
+* PORT --> port of the web server (by default : 8080)
+* CORS_URL --> the url of the frontend (without the `/` at the end)

 You can launch the server with `npm dev` or `npm build && npm start`